God may already be at work in your imagination about how you will make an impact “that will last forever.”

 Do I have to raise support?

 No, but it is strongly recommended.
-You can raise money to cover your participation fee, travel to your training, and travel to your park.
+You can raise money to cover your Program Fee, travel to your training, and travel to your park.
 Some team members decide to raise a little extra for special outreach projects in the park (community meal, themed event, Christmas in July, etc.).

 Are there resources to help me with fundraising?